B2ORG/T6-B2OP-PATCH/README.md

 > [!NOTE]
 > Please note, as the modding scene for BO2 is still very young, stuff and tech is changing rapidly.
 Above description may not always be up to date, but i will try to not let that happen too often.

-# B2 Extensions

-THIS IS FOR ADVANCED USERS ONLY.
-The patch has few handles for external GSC scripts than can be used to modify certain behaviours in a controlled environment.
-Examples of such modification can be found in the [B2 Extensions repository](https://github.com/B2ORG/T6-B2EXTENSIONS) alongside further instructions